-Schedule: Monday to Friday, full days OR nights, as early as 8:00 a.m. and as late as 12:00 midnight.
+Schedule: Monday to Friday, full days OR nights, as early as 8:00 a.m. and as late as be as late as 12:00 midnight.

+12:00 midnight.
 Lunch breaks are unpredictable and could be very short.

-Required Events: 26 nights minimum, to be scheduled throughout the year.
-Night events can be as late as 12:00 midnight.
+Required Events: At least 20 nights, to be scheduled throughout the year.
+Night events can

-Campus Location: Manitoba Institute of Culinary Arts, 1035 1st Street N, Brandon, Manitoba (North
+Location: Manitoba Institute of Culinary Arts, 1035 1st Street N, Brandon, Manitoba

-Hill campus).
-See North Hill campus map here
+(North Hill campus), See North Hill campus map here